What happens when generative AI models train recursively on each others' outputs?: Experimental Evaluation

-\textbf{Training and evaluation.} We train each model for $100$ steps at each generation on a single NVIDIA H200 GPU using mixed-precision, the AdamW with a learning rate of 8$e^{-6}$ and warmup ratio of 0.025, and gradient accumulation over 2 steps.
-Each fine-tuning generation was seeded based on the generation index to ensure reproducibility.
-After training each generation, we record evaluation loss (token-wise average cross-entropy loss) for each test set of private data $\tilde{D}$.
-To do this, we feed the model prompts from the test set and evaluate the semantic ``distance'' between predicted and correct answer.
-This test evaluation processes helps us assess how data-mediated interactions affect models' performance on the different tasks.
+We train each model for $100$ steps per generation on a single NVIDIA H200 GPU using mixed-precision, the AdamW optimizer with a learning rate of 8$e^{-6}$, warmup ratio of 0.025, and gradient accumulation over 2 steps.
+After training each generation, we record evaluation loss (token-wise average cross-entropy loss) by feeding each model prompts from each test set of private data $\tilde{D}_k$ and evaluating semantic ``distance'' between predicted and correct answer.
+We also compute embedded representations of models' completions of the first $200$ elements of each of $\tilde{D}_k$ and $D_*$, so we can measure how various $\alpha$, $\beta$ affect models' representational spaces.
+Embeddings are computed via the \texttt{SentenceTransformers} python library.
+If models produce outputs with similar embeddings (as measured by cosine similarity), their feature spaces are more aligned.
+These two metrics allow us to evaluate how data-mediated interactions between models affect (1) models' performance on their own and other models' tasks and (2) model homogeneity as measured by embedding closeness.

-\para{Results.} We show predicted and actual results of this experiment in Figures~\ref{fig:k=2_theory} and~\ref{fig:llm_k=2}, respectively.
-Each figure plots the prediction error/loss of each model on its original task (first and third columns) and the other model's task (second and fourth columns) to visualize how data-mediated interactions affect performance on each task.
-The theoretical results (Figure~\ref{fig:k=2_theory}) show that a variety of behaviors are possible.
-Models sometimes get slightly worse or become better at certain tasks.
-As $\alpha \rightarrow1$, the predicted error rises.
-These results are mirrored in the interactions of three OPT language models (Figure \ref{fig:llm_k=3}), and extend to interactions between two OPT models shown in Figure \ref{fig:llm_k=2} in the appendix.

-Of particular note is the experimentally observed homogeneity in model behavior on each task for $\alpha = 0.5$ across all $\beta$s.
-In the $\alpha=0$ setting, each model performs worse at the other model's task\textemdash e.g. model 1 has loss around 3 for task 2, while model 2 has loss around 2.
-However, once $\alpha>0$, the loss of model 1 drops to around 2 for task 2, matching that of the other model.
-This homogenization of task performance occurs for the other task as well, highlighting the benefits (improved task performance) and downsides (potential performance homogenization) of training on other models' outputs.
-Additionally, when $\beta >0$, we see that learning information about task 1 helps task 3 because they are both science based questions, and vice versa.
+\para{Results.} As predicted in Figure~\ref{fig:relative_efficiency}, an $\alpha=0.5$, $\beta=0.5$ setting produces optimal results in terms of model performance across tasks.
+Table~\ref{tab:k2_results} reports the change in models' loss values between the first and last ($t=15$) training generation for the $\beta=0.5$ setting.
+When $\alpha=0$, the same (human-generated) data is used for each training update, resulting in stable or slightly worse performance on different tasks, as models are forced into a local minima.
+When $\alpha=1.0$, models are only trained on generated outputs.
+They degrade on their original task due to the lack of real data but improve slightly on the other model's task.
+However, at $\alpha=0.5$, models perform well on their own tasks and improve on the other model's task.
+Results for other $\beta$ and $K=3$ are in Appendix and echo findings here.